Peelz/linear-avocado/README.md

 Contain business logic may use for solve functional requirement.

 - project – Project management
-- job – To tracking any job from scan project request.
 - scanner – To tracking any job from scan project request.
 - pkg – Share package use for reduce duplicate code